 There are a host of reasons females have enlarged labia, including childbirth, aging, and genetics.
 Of primary importance are the functional benefits when electing for a labiaplasty.
 Many women suffering from enlarged labia experience difficulty with exercise, hygiene, urinary tract infections, sexual activity and other physical activity.

-Labiaplasty of the labia minora can be performed under general anesthetic at request, but can now be safely performed in many patients as an in-office procedure under local anaesthetic.
-Dr Bovill takes great care to ensure a comfortable and discrete experience.
-Patients may choose to bring earphones or can listen to Dr Bovill as the procedure progresses.
+Labiaplasty of the labia minora can be performed under general anesthetic at request, but can now be safely performed in many patients as an in-office procedure under local anesthetic.
+Dr. Bovill takes great care to ensure a comfortable and discrete experience.
+Patients may choose to bring earphones or can listen to Dr. Bovill as the procedure progresses.
 Dissolvable sutures are utilized and a detailed care plan is provided to ensure optimum comfort and speed of recovery.

-Dr Bovill utilises both the Truncation and Wedge techniques.
+Dr. Bovill utilizes both the Truncation and Wedge techniques.
 Ultimately, the best technique for your procedure will depend on your unique case.
-In your initial consultation, Dr Bovill will assess your situation and determine the approach that can yield the best possible results.
+In your initial consultation, Dr. Bovill will assess your situation and determine the approach that can yield the best possible results.

-Each patient’s recovery is unique, so it is important to carefully follow the personalised aftercare instructions provided by Dr Bovill, ensuring proper healing during recovery.
-Postoperative follow-up appointments can also help Dr Bovill monitor your progress and identify any potential complications, should they arise.
+Each patient’s recovery is unique, so it is important to carefully follow the personalized aftercare instructions provided by Dr. Bovill, ensuring proper healing during recovery.
+Postoperative follow-up appointments can also help Dr. Bovill monitor your progress and identify any potential complications, should they arise.
 Additionally, she can provide you with more specific guidelines as you gradually return to your daily activities.